jvandenaardweg/ssml-split/Readme.md

 const batches = ssmlSplit.split('<speak>your long text here</speak>')
 ```

+For other documentation, please check the original repo: https://github.com/oleglegun/polly-ssml-split

 ## Why?
 AWS Polly just counts the characters between the SSML tags.
 Google's Text to Speech is a little bit different, it includes the SSML tag characters in the character count of the `5000` character limit.